GET TO KNOW OUR LEADERS

 "Get that corn outta my face!" - Nacho Libre, personal hero

 Georgia graduated from Point University, earning a bachelor's degree in Biblical Studies with a focus in Youth and Family Ministries in 2013.
-Since high school and throughout college, she has worked in several after-school, day care and preschool facilities all while volunteering with children and youth at local churches around Atlanta, south GA and north GA.
+Since high school and throughout college, she has worked in several after-school, day care and preschool facilities while volunteering at local churches wherever she lived.

 First Baptist of Commerce hired Georgia as the part-time Children's Director in February of 2018.
 She became the full time Director of Children's Ministries and Social Media Ministries as of April 2019.

-Georgia is constantly listening to music, singing, and doodling wherever she finds space to do so!
-In her free time, she loves to go on hikes, drink coffee, and hang out with her friends and family who live in Commerce.
+Georgia loves music, doodling and any kind of art.
+In her free time, she loves to go on hikes, drink coffee, and hang out with friends and family who live in Commerce.
 She is a proud aunt and loves her three-legged cat, Juni.
-One day, Georgia hopes to live in a tiny house and sell her art.

 Mrs. Judy Eubanks has served as FBC pianist since 1985.
 She first began her service as church musician over fifty years ago (1965), at the age of 13.
 The former Judy White, she is a lifelong resident of Commerce and is a graduate of Commerce High School.
 She is married to Johnny Eubanks and they have two sons and three grandsons.
 She is retired from Commerce Printing, after 33 years as graphic designer.
 She is President of the Four Seasons Garden Club and is a member of the Commerce Athletic Booster Club.
 She loves watching her grandsons play sports and working among her flowers.
 After retiring, she is still doing design and printing from her home where she operates Judy's Print Shop.